 Harry didn't know what he found more amazing.
-The look of shock and disbelieve on Dumbledore's face or the expression of pure loathing on the face of his godfather.
+The look of shock and disbelief on Dumbledore's face or the expression of pure loathing his godfather carried.

-He was at once reminded of another occurrence where the two Marauders had basically kicked Dumbledore' behind for not doing as they wished and had to suppress a grin at the memory of the battered headmaster.
+He was at once reminded of another occurrence earlier that summer where the two Marauders had basically kicked Dumbledore's behind for not doing as they wished and he had to suppress a grin at the memory of the battered headmaster.

-Even now, though Sirius clearly had his temper completely under control, Dumbledore looked weary to be at the receiving end of his gaze.
+Even now, though Sirius clearly had his temper completely under control, Dumbledore looked weary to be at the receiving end of it.

-Sirius made another gesture with his hand and Fawkes appeared out of nowhere to drop Dumbledore's personal Pensieve in Sirius hands before landing on his shoulder.
-Sirius stoked the phoenix' feathers for a moment, seemingly unaware of the shock on everyone's face at the sight of Dumbledore's familiar taking Sirius' side.
+Sirius stroked the phoenix' feathers for a moment, seemingly unaware of the ripple of shock going through the crowd at the sight of Dumbledore's familiar taking Sirius' side.